-Personal loans are one of the fastest-growing consumer debt products, with $323 billion in outstanding personal loan debt nationwide in the third quarter of 2020.
+Personal loans are one of the fastest-growing consumer debt products, with $323 billion in outstanding personal loan debt nationwide in the third quarter of 2020 (later data is not currently available).
 Lenders in this space have seen a dramatic increase in originations and the size of personal loan balances over the last few years, and consumers are increasingly opting for unsecured loans from fintech lenders.

 The reason for this surge is simple.
-The average personal loan rate can be as low as 10.3 percent for consumers with credit scores of 720 and above, whereas the average credit card, including those for people with excellent credit, comes with an APR of around 16 percent.
+The average personal loan rate can be as low as 10.3 percent for consumers with credit scores of 720 and above, whereas the average credit card, including those for people with excellent credit, comes with an average annual percentage rate (APR) of around 16 percent.

 Average personal loan interest rates by credit score